krenor/prometheus-client/docs/metrics/SUMMARIES.md

 * the total sum of all observed values, exposed as `<basename>_sum`
 * the count of events that have been observed, exposed as `<basename>_count`

-See [histograms and summaries](https://prometheus.io/docs/practices/histograms/) for differences to histograms.
+See [histograms and summaries][histograms-summaries] for differences to histograms.

 ## Properties